Tony Rushworth – Headteacher

 In 2015, the Bicester School received an award from PiXL for being one of the most improved schools in England.

 Tony said: “I am delighted to be working with our partner and sponsor Activate Learning in building what we expect to become an exceptional school.
 Our staff are incredibly committed and highly professional with a willingness to ‘go the extra mile’ for our students.”

 Tony is married and has a daughter.
 He is a keen Brompton enthusiast (a type of cycling) and enjoys the writing of CS Lewis.

-Roland Howard – (Second) Deputy Head
+Roland Howard – First Deputy Headteacher

 Roland has taught English, Media Studies, Drama and Spanish, but his real love is teaching English.

 After qualifying as a teacher at Manchester University, he gained an MA from Warwick University.
 He has taught in schools in Buckinghamshire and Oxfordshire for many years because”I love teaching teenagers!
 They keep me entertained because they are so open to ideas and knowledge, so passionate, cheeky and fun.”

 Roland is a keen cyclist, writer, gardener and traveller, who loves music, theatre and film.
 He is also passionate about climate change issues.

 Phil Hollindale – Assistant Headteacher